 A full skeletal dial with an all-gold appeal combined with a beautiful tachymeter ring (although only a visual feature) results in an appearance that can fool people into thinking it’s a very expensive timepiece.

 For a couple of hundred bucks, you receive a watch full of luxurious appeal.
-And although it comes with cheaper-end mineral crystal and is powered by a Chinese mechanical caliber, it nevertheless is worth a try.
+And although it comes with a mineral crystal and is powered by a Chinese mechanical caliber, it nevertheless is worth a try.

 Complementing a casual attire with a skeletal watch that stunning is sure to receive envious glimpses.